 The bulk of learning is through individual or paired tutorials (usually two hours a week), and college and faculty classes are also arranged.
 The University, which boasts the largest Classics faculty in the world, provides a wide range of lecture courses, open to students from all colleges.

 There are three main Brasenose Tutors.
 Dr Morgan looks after Classical Mods and the literature options in Finals.
-He has published widely on Latin literature and culture and the classical tradition, and he is a regular contributor to the Times Literary Supplement and a presenter on BBC Radio 4 and the World Service.
-He is the author of The Buddhas of Bamiyan and Musa Pedestris: Metre and Meaning in Roman Verse.
+He has published widely on Latin literature and culture, blogs on classical and related topics (https://llewelynmorgan.com), and has been spotted on BBC Radio 4.
+He is the author of Musa Pedestris: Metre and Meaning in Roman Verse among other books.
 Dr Morgan also teaches the classical component of the joint courses Classics and English, and Classics and Modern Languages.
 Dr Bispham teaches most Ancient History options (Greek and Roman).
 His research interests lie in the history and archaeology of Italy, where he ran an excavation project for a decade; and in Roman historiography.
 He has written a number of articles on these topics; he also contributed to the Fragments of the Roman Historians; he is author of From Asculum to Actium: The Municipalization of Italy from the Social War to Augustus, and is the editor of Roman Europe among other books.
 Dr Simon Shogry came to Brasenose in 2017 and is a specialist in ancient Greek and Roman philosophy, teaching Plato, Lucretius, and the Pre-Socratics at Mods as well as the advanced philosophy options at Finals.
 His research focuses on how ancient thinkers, particularly Plato and the Stoics, understand the relationship between sense-perception and knowledge, and also reconstructs their arguments for the possibility of moral expertise.

 The Classics and English Course